ckeditor/ckeditor4-docs/docs/features/pastefromlibreoffice/README.md

 The following sample content from a LibreOffice Writer document:

-{@img assets/img/pastefromlibreoffice_01.png 804 A sample LibreOffice Writer document.}
+{@img assets/img/pastefromlibreoffice_01.png 599 A sample LibreOffice Writer document.}

 will look like below after pasting to CKEditor with the [Paste from LibreOffice](https://ckeditor.com/cke4/addon/pastefromlibreoffice) plugin enabled:

-{@img assets/img/pastefromlibreoffice_02.png 952 LibreOffice Writer content pasted into CKEditor 4 WYSIWYG editor.}
+{@img assets/img/pastefromlibreoffice_02.png 956 LibreOffice Writer content pasted into CKEditor 4 WYSIWYG editor.}

 Here is another sample with some more complicated formatting and styling as well as an image:

-{@img assets/img/pastefromlibreoffice_03.png 748 A sample LibreOffice Writer document with complex formatting and image.}
+{@img assets/img/pastefromlibreoffice_03.png 599 A sample LibreOffice Writer document with complex formatting and image.}

 It will look like this after pasting into CKEditor:

-{@img assets/img/pastefromlibreoffice_04.png 950 Complex LibreOffice Writer content pasted into CKEditor 4 WYSIWYG editor.}
+{@img assets/img/pastefromlibreoffice_04.png 954 Complex LibreOffice Writer content pasted into CKEditor 4 WYSIWYG editor.}

-In the example above you can see that after pasting into CKEditor, the first list has different list item markers than in the LibreOffice Writer document.
-Although pasting lists with different markers is supported in CKEditor 4 (check the second and third list in the example above), this is a specific case.
-Such list style is not natively supported by the browser.
-However, it can be adjusted by using extra CSS rules (see a [related StackOverflow thread](http://stackoverflow.com/questions/4098195/can-ordered-list-produce-result-that-looks-like-1-1-1-2-1-3-instead-of-just-1) how to style it properly).

 ## Filters